-- Sift flours into a large bowl.
+- Make the pastry: sift the flour and baking powder into a large bowl.
 Rub in butter.
 Make a well in the centre, stir in egg yolk, and enough water to make ingredients cling together.
 Knead gently on a lightly floured surface until smooth.
 Cover and refrigerate 30 minutes.

-- Filling: Melt the butter in a large frying pan.
-Add the apples, pears, and sugar and cook for 2-3 minutes over low heat.
+- Make the Filling: melt the butter in a large frying pan.
+Add the apples, pears and sugar and cook for 2-3 minutes over low heat.
 Add the rhubarb and cinnamon and cook for a further 2-3 minutes until the fruits are just starting to soften.
-Blend 2 tablespoons cornstarch (cornflour) with the two tablespoons water and add to the pie mixture, stir until it thickens and boils.
+Blend the 2 tablespoons cornstarch (cornflour) with the three tablespoons water and add to the pie filling.
+Stir until it thickens and boils.
 Remove from heat and set aside to cool.

-- Roll out remaining pastry large enough to cover the filling, press edges together gently.
+- Roll out the remaining pastry into a circle large enough to cover the top of the pie dish.
+Place on top and press edges together gently.
 Pinch a frill at the edge.